Rails STI: Single-Table Inheritance vs. Polymorphism

 Single Table Inheritance

-Sometimes we have multiple models which have different behavior and different methods defined but their attributes are shared.
+Sometimes we have multiple models which have different behavior and different methods defined but their same attributes are shared.
 This is a situation where we can use Single Table Inheritance.

 Let's say we have three simple model classes: Post, Student, and Teacher.
 A Post can belong to a Student or to a Teacher.
 A Student and a Teacher are quite similar: all the attributes they have are just first_name and last_name.
 There is only a difference in behavior between them.
 Adding a Post requires validation if it is done by a Student, and the validation is not needed for a Post added by a Teacher.
 Also, we want to send a notification if a Teacher adds a Post.